Advancing Brainwave Modeling with a Codebook-Based Foundation Model: Experiments

 \subsubsection{Data Preprocessing}

 For a fair comparison, we aimed to pre-train our models with the same datasets used in the original LaBraM.
 While we have included the majority of the publicly available datasets, some could not be sourced, including the authors' self-collected dataset.
-To compensate for this deficit, we also include $\sim$235 hours of our own self-collected motor data.
-The full breakdown of included and excluded data is given in Supplementary Material \ref{apx:dataset}.
+To compensate for this deficit, we also include $\sim$235 hours of our own self-collected motor data \footnote{EEG Data Collection taken place at Imperial College London : https://mybraincommands.doc.ic.ac.uk}.
+The full breakdown of included and excluded data is given in Appendix \ref{apx:dataset}.

 To preprocess the data, bandpass filter of 0.5-44.5Hz was applied.
 By choosing this lowpass frequency we also made any notch filters at 50Hz, 60Hz and harmonics redundant, since the powerline noise at these frequencies was already removed.
 All signals were resampled to 200Hz to match the original implementation.